vodro/January2023/CSE106/graph.md

 Do you remember chess?
 Especially the piece **knight**.
 A traditional knight has up to 8 moves from a square with coordinates `(x, y)` to squares `(x+1, y+2), (x+1, y-2), (x+2, y+1), (x+2, y-1), (x-1, y+2), (x-1, y-2), (x-2, y+1), (x-2, y-1)`, and can't move outside the chessboard.
 We build a new piece of our own and call it the **rider**.
 A rider can jump like a knight several times in **a single move**.
 A rider that can perform a maximum of K jumps during a single move is denoted as a K-rider.
 For example, a 2-rider can jump once or twice during a single move, and a 1-rider is a traditional knight.

 There are **some riders of different types** on a chessboard.
-Find the minimal total number of moves necessary to move all the riders to the same square(can be any square on the chessboard). **Only one piece can move during each move** .Multiple riders can share the same squares during the process.
+Find the minimal total number of moves necessary to move all the riders to the same square(can be any square on the chessboard). **Only one piece can move during each move** .
+Multiple riders can share the same squares during the process.
 Print `-1` if it is impossible.